 SDG_adam_momentum.py

-Comparison of various gradient descent techniques and learning rate tuning method for the Franke Function data regression task
+Comparison of various GD techniques and learning rate tuning method for the Franke Function data regression task

 Ordinary least square (OLS)

 In Fig. 5, the linear regression results for the Franke Function data are displayed as a grid with epochs and learning rates as hyperparameters.
 Note that for all tuning methods (ADAgrad, ADAM, RMSProp), momentum is included in the implementation.
 We set the problem complexity to the optimal model: a 4th order polynomial following the conclusion of project 1.
 We use 100 datapoints (splitted into 80% training and 20% test sets) and 10 as minibatch size.
 First, we observe that the best training and prediction MSE is obtained for a learning rate within the range of 10-3 to 10-1 regardless of the tuning method.
 In this range of η, the optimal number of epochs is 10000, as we observe that the training and predictive ability gets better with increasing epochs.
 In this case, the best prediction is obtained with ADAGrad, η=0.1 and 10000 epochs but we note that the overall performance for each tuning method is similar across the range of hyperparameters investigated.